 When it comes to third party medical lien care providers, the trial court decisions are all over the map and so far appellate courts have not chimed in on whether the rate actually paid to the Doctors is admissible.
 You will generally find four areas of argument:

-- The bills gets written off in full or partially by the hospital or provider.
+The bills get written off in full or partially by the hospital or provider.

 When the doctor holds the lien themselves, it is probable that evidence of the financial interest in the outcome of the case can not only lead to the Doctor’s name being read to the jury but also the evidence of their financial stake coming into evidence.
 It is hard to argue that the Doctor is not as risk for bias when there are thousands of dollars riding on their testimony.